MOA-Crypto-Ventures/Cardano-Node-Docker/README.md

 # Cardano-Node-Docker

-Cardano node Docker version to be flexible, fast and safe in deployment.
+[cardano-node](https://github.com/input-output-hk/cardano-node) Docker image with configured [CNTools](https://cardano-community.github.io/guild-operators/#/Scripts/cntools) to be flexible, fast and safe in deployment.

 ## News

-1. [cntools](https://cardano-community.github.io/guild-operators/#/Scripts/cntools) are implemented ready to use
+1. [CNTools](https://cardano-community.github.io/guild-operators/#/Scripts/cntools) are implemented ready to use
 2. To be more flexible, I **removed the entrypoint**.
 So keep care to **change your docker-compose.yml and your scripts** with newly pulled images.
 See the examples below.

 ## Introduction

-This "Dockerfile" compiles cardano-node and cardano-cli.
-You will need **Cardano Stake Pool Operator** skills as well as basic Bash and Docker skills.
-The "docker-compose.yml" file contains all instructions to build the image and run the container.
+This "Dockerfile" compiles cardano-node, cardano-cli and installs / configures CNTools.
+With some Docker skills you can run a cardano node and do transactions or similar with CNTools with ease.
+To run a stake pool or relay nood you will additionally need **Cardano Stake Pool Operator** skills as well as Bash and Docker skills.
+The "docker-compose.yml" file example contains all instructions to build the image and run the container.
 It is suited for a relay node.
 Feel free to copy it and adopt the run command for the block producing node.

 ## How to start a node

-Create a "docker-compose.yml" like the following:
+"docker-compose.yml" example:

 ```yml
 version: '2'